bsLab/jam/README.md

 ---

-**Starting from 10/2023, this repository is not updated and any updates are only availble here**:
+**Starting from 10/2023, this repository is not updated frequently (or at all) and any recent updates are only availble here**:

 http://git.edu-9.de/sbosse/jam